 Some shops are just satisfying to browse through.
 Granite Lane is one of them.
 The place is so aesthetically pleasing it’s scary.
 With a carefully selected range of products that showcase designers from across the globe, Granite Lane has everything you need to achieve ultimate dream home status.
 Think beautiful contemporary furniture, cosy bed linen, statement cushions, ceramic kitchenware and every other home accessory your heart could desire.
 The staff are super helpful too; they’ll tell you the story of all their pieces and help you make choices that reflect your uniqueness.

 Claremont and South Fremantle

-Stocking only the finest designer furniture from around the world, Mobilia should be the first point of call for those wanting a sleek, modern home filled with collectibles—think Kartell, Glas Italia and Foscarini.
-They’ve recently fitted out Odyssea and The Camfield which are both sights for sore eyes, so we’re sure they can do a number on your home pretty easily.
+Stocking only the finest designer furniture from around the world, Mobilia should be the first port of call for those wanting a sleek, modern home filled with collectables—think Kartell, Glas Italia and Foscarini.
+They’ve fitted out Odyssea and The Camfield which are both sights for sore eyes, so we’re sure they can do a number on your home pretty easily.